List of breweries in Montana: Great Burn Brewing Company

 Great Burn Brewing Company in Missoula is named in homage to the Great Fire of 1910.
 It was opened in 2013.
 Michael Howard is the brew master.

 Harvest Moon Brewing Company

 Harvest Moon Brewing Company, in Belt, opened in 1996 by Stan Guedesse.

 Their flagship beer is the Beltian White Ale.
 In 2016 it made up about 60% of sales.

 Highlander Beer - Missoula Brewing Company

 Highlander Beer has a location in Missoula and Salmon, Idaho.
 Hannah Talbott is the president of the company.
 They are known for hazy IPAs.
 At the 2016 Great American Beer Festival, their Highlander Devil's Hump Red Ale took gold in the Irish-Style Red Ale category.
 Their Tangerine Squeezer won the 2024 silver award for Fruit, Vegetable, and Spiced Beers from Montana Brewers Association.
+At the 2025 Montana Beer Awards the Peaks to Prairie Bock won silver in the Peaks to Prairie category which requires 100% of ingredients to be local.
+The Scotch Ale won bronze in the Scottish-style Ale category.